tbnorth/pypanart/README.md

 in HTML outputs and .pdf in .pdf outputs, if available.
 If you only have one format, you'd use `image.png` for example explicitly.

+## `make.py`, basic functions

+FIXME: doc. this

+## PyPanArt file layout

+Markdown parts go in a directory called `parts`, and have an `.md` extension.

+For SVG files in a directory called `img`, PNG and PDF versions will be generated when the `img` task is run.
+PNG (or PDF) images that are not generated from an SVG source should go in `img/base`.
+SVG can link to them there as needed.